Facing Trouble Getting a Relieving Letter After Leaving for a New Job – Any Legal Advice?

 Dear friend,

-Your current employer is also your one of the former employers.
+Your current employer is also one of your former employers.
 Are they insisting on you getting a relieving letter for just four months?
-In case if they are not insisting, then why bother about relieving letter?
+In case they are not insisting, then why bother about the relieving letter?

-As such, an employment letter that shows a 4-month tenure could be counterproductive.
+An employment letter that shows a 4-month tenure could be counterproductive.
 It might do more harm than good.
-Therefore, just forego it and show blank period in your CV when you apply for the next job.
+Therefore, just forego it and show a blank period on your CV when you apply for the next job.

 Thanks,